merenlab/anvio.org/help/main/programs/anvi-script-find-misassemblies/index.md

 ## Usage

 The aim of this script is to find potential assembly errors from long read assemblers.
+For a comprehensive assembly error analysis, which include the use of this script, you can check [the reproducible workflow](https://merenlab.org/data/benchmarking-long-read-assemblers/) for [Assemblies of long-read metagenomes suffer from diverse forms of errors”](https://doi.org/10.1101/2025.04.22.649783) by Trigodet et al.

 ### Principle